 Upon returning home, not only did he immediately start a local XR group, which now has around 250 members, he also became highly involved with the XR Scientists community group.
 XR Scientists was likely created partly in response to an influential paper written by Charlie and published in Nature, Ecology & Evolution—a rallying cry to fellow scientists to join civil disobedience movements and fight environmental crises.

-Rather than worry about what public support for social movements can do to their own credibility, scientists should consider the positive impact their involvement has on the movement’s credibility.
+Rather than worry about what public support for social movements can do to their credibility, scientists should consider the positive impact their involvement has on the movement’s credibility.
 “Those in power always try to dismiss protest movements.
-With environmental protests, one of the ways that’s always done is through painting people as unemployed, weed-smoking hippies or whatever.
+With environmental protests, one of the ways that are always done is through painting people as unemployed, weed-smoking hippies, or whatever.
 Personally, I don’t see the problem with weed-smoking hippies.
 But it is important to show the powers-that-be that this movement encompasses everybody, including people who they see as more ‘respectable’.”

 Acting on all fronts

 Charlie leverages this voice in many ways: through teaching, research, writing, conservation consulting, actions on the street, as a spokesperson for social movements, as the Sustainability Lead for his university department, and the list goes on.
 “I make myself available wherever I can be useful,” he said.

 “There is no popular book about modern conservation strategies.
 I want to write what is, basically, a book on how to save the world.”